dimkijeee/BS_Academy_Parking/README.md

 WorkOfParking(Withdraw money for parking), Main thread - for interaction with user.
 **Class Menu.**
 Class Menu created as user-interface.
 Encapsulates work of parking.

+##Please, change paths to file "Transactions.log" in this places:
+File "Parking.cs", lines 74, 202, 253.